TilenTinta/Amon_Lander/README.md

-Amon Lander - PROJECT STILL IN PROGRESS
+Amon Lander - PROJECT IN PROGRESS
-(Working on it in my free time)

 Is an open source model of lander/hopper inspired by vehicle Sprite created by Joe Barnard from YouTube channel BPS.space.